 After clicking Add, you have successfully added the rule, and it is listed with the other recommended rules.
 However, you have not applied it on the NSG.
 To activate it, you must select the rule in the list, and click Enforce (as explained in the next step).

 To apply the new rule, from the list, select the new rule and click Enforce.

-When necessary, you can delete a recommended rule.
+When necessary, you can delete a recommended rule for the current session.
 For example, you may determine that applying a suggested rule could block legitimate traffic.